AdaCore/spark2014/docs/develguide/translation_why3.rst

 Predefined / primitive equality
 """""""""""""""""""""""""""""""

-For every Ada type, we also introduce two equality functions, one for the predefined equality, named bool_eq, and one for the user-defined primitive equality.
+For every Ada type, we also introduce an equality function for the predefined equality named ``bool_eq``.
 A notable exception, predefined equality is not used on scalar types.
 Instead, equality on such types is directly translated as the Why built-in equality on the types representative types (see section about scalar types).

-As for primitive equality, it is only used for types which ultimately are record types and on which such a primitive equality is redefined (see Why.Gen.Expr.New_Ada_Equality).
+For types which ultimately are record types, we also define a function named ``user_eq`` for the primitive equality.
+It is only used when primitive equality is redefined for the type (see ``Why.Gen.Expr.New_Ada_Equality``).

-When it is declared, the boolean equality bool_eq is given a definition depending on the kind of the type.
-Here is for example the equality which would be generated for a record type with a single F component of type Integer:
+When it is declared, the boolean equality ``bool_eq`` is given a definition depending on the kind of the type.
+Here is for example the equality which would be generated for a record type with a single ``F`` component of type ``Integer``:

 .. code-block:: whyml